US STOCKS-Nasdaq falls as big tech slides; Fed minutes in focus

 Data showed U.S. retail sales rebounded sharply in January after households received additional pandemic relief money from the government, suggesting a pick-up in economic activity after being restrained by a fresh wave of COVID-19 infections late last year.

-Shares in Dow components Verizon Communications Inc VZ.N and Chevron Corp CVX.N jumped about 3.5% after Warren Buffett's Berkshire Hathaway Inc BRKa.N disclosed major investments in the companies on Tuesday.
+Shares in Dow components Verizon Communications Inc VZ.N and Chevron Corp CVX.N rose 4.3% and 1.8%, respectively, after Warren Buffett's Berkshire Hathaway Inc BRKa.N disclosed major investments in the companies on Tuesday.

-Hotel operator Hilton Worldwide Holdings Inc HLT.N slipped 3% on reporting a third straight quarterly loss as bookings fell due to coronavirus-induced travel disruptions.
+Wells Fargo & Co WFS.N jumped 5.5% after a report said the lender won Fed acceptance for overhauling risk management and governance tied to regulatory asset cap.

+Shopify Inc SHOP.N slid 5.3% after the Canadian e-commerce giant hinted at slower revenue growth in 2021 as vaccine rollouts encourage people to return to stores after a year marked by COVID-19-led online shopping upsurge.

-Declining issues outnumbered advancers for a 1.73-to-1 ratio on the NYSE and a 1.91-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 2.10-to-1 ratio on the NYSE and a 2.38-to-1 ratio on the Nasdaq.

-The S&P index recorded 13 new 52-week highs and no new low, while the Nasdaq recorded 92 new highs and six new lows.
+The S&P index recorded 19 new 52-week highs and no new low, while the Nasdaq recorded 132 new highs and 10 new lows.

 (Reporting by Devik Jain and Shreyashi Sanyal in Bengaluru; Editing by Anil D'Silva and Shounak Dasgupta)